Criticism of McDonald's: Environmental record

 Since McDonald's began receiving criticism for its environmental practices in the 1970s, it has significantly reduced its use of materials.
 For instance, an "average meal" in the 1970s—a Big Mac, fries, and a drink—required 46 g of packaging; today, it requires 25 g, a 46 percent reduction.
 In addition, McDonald's eliminated the need for intermediate containers for cola by using a delivery system that pumps syrup directly from the delivery truck into storage containers, saving 2000000 lb of packaging annually.
 Weight reductions in packaging and products, as well as increased usage of bulk packaging, ultimately decreased packaging by 24000000 lb annually.
 McDonald's efforts to reduce solid waste by using less packaging and by promoting the use of recycled materials were recognized by the U.S. Environmental Protection Agency.

-In 1990, McDonald's worked with the Environmental Defense Fund to stop using "clam shell"-shaped styrofoam food containers to store its food products.

 In April 2008, McDonald's announced that 11 of its restaurants in Sheffield, England, were engaged in a biomass trial program that cut its waste and carbon footprint by half in the area.
 In this trial, waste from the restaurants was collected by Veolia Environmental Services and used to produce energy at a power plant.
 McDonald's announced plans to expand this project, although the lack of biomass power plants in the United States would prevent adoption of this plan as a national standard there anytime soon.
 In addition, in Europe, McDonald's has been recycling vegetable grease by converting it to fuel for its diesel trucks.

 In an effort to reduce energy usage by 25 percent in its restaurants, McDonald's opened a prototype restaurant in Chicago in 2009, intending to use the model in its other restaurants throughout the world.
 Building on past efforts, specifically a restaurant it opened in Sweden in 2000 that was the first to incorporate green ideas, McDonald's designed the Chicago site to save energy by managing storm water, using skylights for more natural lighting, and installing partitions and tabletops made from recycled goods, among other measures.